jordijs/fullstack/README.md

-Exercises for the Fullstack open course by the University of Helsinki.
+Projects for the Fullstack open course by the University of Helsinki.

-They include practical projects using JavaScript, React, Node.js, Express and MongoDB.
+They use mainly JavaScript, React, Node.js, Express and MongoDB.

 As the course requires separate repositories, other parts can be found in the following repositories:
 * https://github.com/jordijs/fullstack-open-part3